ilios/ilios/docs/install.md

 * CentOS 7 - Any modern Linux should work, but we recommend Redhat (RHEL, CentOS, or Fedora) or Ubuntu
 * MySQL using the InnoDB database engine (v5.5 or later required, 5.6+ recommended)
-* PHP v7.0+ (available for CentOS and RHEL from https://ius.io).
-As of Ilios version v3.35.0, Ilios will no longer work on any version of PHP earlier than 7.0, as the code now utilizes several features only available in PHP version 7.0 and newer.
-While [PHP v5.6 will still receive security updates until December 2018, it is now technically EOL (End Of Life)](http://php.net/supported-versions.php).
+* PHP v7.0+ REQUIRED, v7.2 RECOMMENDED - To ensure the best security and performance of the application, we have adopted a policy of requiring the latest version of PHP for running the Ilios application.
+Please see [ilios_php_version_policy.md](docs/ilios_php_version_policy.md) for more information about the PHP version requirements for Ilios.

 NOTE: Several institutions have successfully deployed Ilios using Microsoft IIS on Windows as their webserver, but we do not recommend it as we do not have alot of experience with it ourselves and we've only ever support Ilios on Linux systems.
 That being said, if you MUST use IIS for Windows and are having trouble getting Ilios running properly, please contact the [Ilios Project Support Team](https://iliosproject.org) at support@iliosproject.org if you have any problems and we might be able to help you out!